myoortcloud/edx-platform/docs/en_us/course_authors/source/running_course/discussions_students.rst

 Course discussions give you the opportunity to start conversations with other students, ask questions of the course team, and participate in the course community.
+If you have not previously participated in an online discussion forum, this chapter includes an introductory "anatomy" section.

-Features of edX discussions that can make your participation more effective include ways to:
+This chapter also describes features of edX discussions that can make your participation more effective.
+These include ways to:

 * :ref:`Find Posts`